 We are a global next-generation immunotherapy company pioneering novel medicines against cancer, infectious diseases and other serious diseases.
 Since our founding in 2008, we have focused on harnessing the power of the immune system to address human diseases with unmet medical need and major global health burden.
-Our fully integrated model combines decades of research in immunology, translational drug discovery and development, a technology agnostic innovation engine, GMP manufacturing, and commercial capabilities to rapidly discover, develop and commercialize our marketed products and other candidate vaccines and therapies.
+Our fully integrated model combines decades of research in immunology, translational drug discovery and development, a technology agnostic innovation engine, GMP manufacturing, and commercial capabilities to rapidly discover, develop and commercialize our marketed product and other candidate vaccines and therapies.
 We have built a broad toolkit across multiple technology platforms, including a diverse range of potentially first-in-class therapeutic approaches.
-This includes mRNA vaccines and therapeutics, cell and gene therapies, targeted antibodies and small molecule immunomodulators.
+This includes investigational mRNA vaccines and therapeutics, cell and gene therapies, targeted antibodies and small molecule immunomodulators.

-Our unaudited interim condensed consolidated financial statements as of and for the three and nine months ended September 30, 2023 were authorized for issuance in accordance with a resolution of the audit committee on November 3, 2023.
+Our unaudited interim condensed consolidated financial statements as of and for the three months ended March 31, 2024, were authorized for issuance in accordance with a resolution of the audit committee on May 3, 2024.

-2 Basis of Preparation, Significant Accounting Policies and further Accounting Topics
+2. Basis of Preparation, Significant Accounting Policies and further Accounting Topics